research-software-directory/documentation/docs/maintain-organisation.md

 ::: warning
 The __primary maintainer__ of an organisation cannot be removed (in this example "Maintainer 1").
-If you want to exchange the primary maintainer, contact us via [support@hifis.net](mailto:support@hifis.net?subject=[RSD]%20Exchange%20primary%20organisation%20maintainer).
+If you want to exchange the primary maintainer, contact us via [rsd@esciencecenter.nl](mailto:rsd@esciencecenter.nl).
 :::

 To invite new maintainers, click on __"Generate invite link"__.